 Geologic Features of Sandy Coasts

 Barrier spits are made up of sediments that have been suspended by waves and transported by currents.
 A barrier spit is the landform resulting from the deposition of sediments in long ridges extending out from coasts.
 Barrier spits may partially block the mouths of bays.
 If a spit grows long enough, it can completely cut off a bay from the ocean, forming a lagoon.
 The spit is then called a bay barrier or a bay-mouth bar.
-Cape Cod (Massachusetts), which looks like a flexed arm, is a famous example of a spit.
+Cape Cod (Massachusetts) is a famous cape that terminates at Provincetown spit.

 Although varying in length, width, sand composition, and permanence, beaches are the most well-known coastal feature.
 A beach is defined as the location along a shoreline where the sediment is in motion, being moved by waves, tides, and currents.
 The beach is often bounded on the upland side by a cliff, dune, or vegetation.
 Beaches are very dynamic environments, with coastlines that can change daily, making them challenging places to manage.